Metal Choice Is One of the Most Overlooked Decisions in Ring Buying

 The Heritage & Co.
 Recommendation

-For most buyers, 14k yellow gold is the optimal choice: it has the right balance of gold purity, durability, warmth, and price.
-It is Heritage & Co.'s dominant metal — 10 of our 12 engagement ring SKUs are in yellow gold — because we believe it's simply the best all-round option for a ring engineered to be worn every day for life.
+For most buyers, 14k yellow gold is the optimal choice: the right balance of gold purity, durability, warmth, and price.
+It is Heritage & Co.'s dominant metal — because we believe it's simply the best all-round option for a ring engineered to be worn every day for life.

 For buyers who strongly prefer a white metal aesthetic, we offer 14k white gold with the understanding that replating is part of its lifecycle.
-Rose gold is available on selected designs for those who love its distinctive warmth.
+Rose gold is available on selected designs.
+Platinum is available on request for CLARITAS settings.

 Browse our moissanite rings and lab diamond rings — every ring page clearly states its metal type and purity.
-If you want to compare metals on a specific design, WhatsApp us and we can show you the same design in different metals.
+To compare metals on a specific design, WhatsApp us and we'll show you your options.